priyanshu2003719/zepto-SQL-data-analysis/README.md

 | **Q9** | **Data Governance** | Ensures the "Single Source of Truth."
 In industry, bad data leads to bad decisions.
 This query acts as a shield against pricing errors or negative stock bugs. |
 | **Q12** | **Merchandising** | Decides "App Placement."
 The highest-discounted products per category are usually placed at the top of the app (the "Digital Shelf") to increase Click-Through Rate (CTR). |
 | **Q16** | **Pareto (80/20) Analysis** | **Resource Allocation:** Tells the business to focus 80% of their effort on the "Vital Few" products (Top 20%) that generate the most value. |

-## 💡 Thanks for checking out the project!
-Your support means a lot — feel free to star ⭐ this repo or share it with someone learning SQL.🚀